Connections-Business-Directory/Toolbar/README.txt

 = Why doesn't it show up for me? =

-This will only show up in the adminbar if the user logged in has the `manage_options` capability.
+This will only show up in the admin bar if the user logged in has the `manage_options` capability.

 == Screenshots ==

 [Screenshots can be found here.](http://connections-pro.com/add-on/toolbar/)

 == Changelog ==

+= 1.1 11/12/2015 =
+* BUG: Fix admin URLs.
+* OTHER: Minor phpDoc fixes.
+* OTHER: Update copyright date.
+* OTHER: Readme file updates.
+* DEV: Update the .git* files.
+* DEV: Code beautification.

 = 1.0.1 05/05/2014 =
 * BUG: Fix the manage page moderation filter links.